lupyuen/lupyuen.github.io/src/sbi.md

   [(How __`ecall`__ works in OpenSBI)](https://www.thegoodpenguin.co.uk/blog/an-overview-of-opensbi/)

   [(More about OpenSBI)](https://courses.stephenmarz.com/my-courses/cosc562/risc-v/opensbi-calls/)

+# Run NuttX with OpenSBI

+_Will our code print correctly to the Serial Console?_

+TODO

 When we run our Modified NuttX Kernel on Star64 JH7110, we see `123` printed on the Debug Console.
 Yay!